Casalmaggiore

-Casalmaggiore (Casalasco-Viadanese: Casalmagiùr) is a comune in the province of Cremona, Lombardy, Italy, located across the Po River.
+Casalmaggiore (Casalasco-Viadanese: Casalmagiùr) is a comune in the province of Cremona, Lombardy, Italy, located on the Po River.
 It was the birthplace of Italian composers Ignazio Donati and Andrea Zani.

-It became worldwide famous thanks to its Women Volleyball Team Volleyball Casalmaggiore especially in the years between 2015-2018.
+Recently, its women's volleyball team Volleyball Casalmaggiore has played in the Serie A1, winning the championship in the 2014–15 season.

-Sights include the Duomo (Cathedral), the Museo Diotti, and the Bijoux Museum.
+Sights include the Duomo (cathedral), the Museo Diotti, and the Bijoux Museum.

 History

 Archaeological findings in 1970 proved that the area was inhabited from the Bronze Age, although the town most likely was founded by the Romans as Castra Majora ("Main Military Camp").
 Around the year 1000 it was a fortified castle in the House of Este lands; in the 15th century it was under the Republic of Venice.
 On July 2, 1754, it obtained the status of city with an imperial decree.
 After a period under the Austrians, it became part of the newly unified Kingdom of Italy in 1861.